-The Natura Impact Statement shall identify, in light of the best scientific knowledge in the field, all aspects of the works that have the potential, either individually or in combination with other plans and projects, to affect the Lower River Shannon SAC and the Stack's to Mullaghareirk Mountains, West Limerick Hills and Mount Eagle SPA in the context of their Conservation Objectives.
+The Natura Impact Statement shall identify, in light of the best scientific knowledge in the field, all aspects of the works that have the potential, either individually or in combination with other plans or projects, to adversely affect integrity of the Lower River Shannon SAC and the Stack's to Mullaghareirk Mountains, West Limerick Hills and Mount Eagle SPA in the context of their Conservation Objectives.
 In order to facilitate the Competent Authority in its Appropriate Assessment of the proposed gravel removal works, the Natura Impact Statement must contain complete, precise and definitive findings and include an examination, analysis, evaluations, findings and conclusions.